rudderlabs/rudder-analytics-vue/README.md

 <script  src="https://cdn.rudderlabs.com/v1/rudder-analytics.min.js"></script>
 ```

-**NOTE**: Whichever version of the code you use, you need to replace `YOUR_WRITE_KEY` with the write key in the RudderStack Control Plane and `DATA_PLANE_URI` with the URI of the RudderStack Server/ Data Plane.
+**NOTE**: Whichever version of the code you use, you need to replace `YOUR_WRITE_KEY` with the write key in the RudderStack Control Plane and `DATA_PLANE_URL` with the URL of the RudderStack backend data plane.

-You can also execute the min file in async/defer way, like:
+You can also execute the min file in async/defer way, as shown below:
 ```
 <script async src="https://cdn.rudderlabs.com/rudder-analytics.min.js"></script>
 ```
-**NOTE**: We are moving our sdk to a diiferent path from the earlier https://cdn.rudderlabs.com/rudder-analytics.min.js to
+**NOTE**: We are moving our SDK to a diiferent path from the earlier https://cdn.rudderlabs.com/rudder-analytics.min.js to
 https://cdn.rudderlabs.com/v1/rudder-analytics.min.js.
 The earlier path may not be maintained in coming releases.

-## Step 2: Identify your users using the `identify()` method:
+## Step 2: Identify your users using the `identify()` method

 The `identify()` method allows you to link users and their actions to a specific userid.

 A sample example of how the `identify()` method works is as shown: